-- One-page floor or site plan of the EF with dimensions showing the location of major experimental and safety equipment, secured storage areas, specimen staging areas, doorways, loading docks, cranes and/or other specimen handling equipment, control room, perimeter security, and meeting and office space.
-If the EF is part of a larger laboratory space, clearly indicate the boundaries of the EF on the plan. - Up to eight photos of the proposed EF, not to exceed two pages, showing the EF resources to be provided, and, as pertinent, specimen construction/staging areas.
-Annotate the photos as needed to define the laboratory/site space and highlight safety and security equipment and features. - EF network diagram, including Internet and Internet2 connectivity and capacity and data flow from source to local data repository and from source to NHERI data repository. - Facility Financial Resource Operating Plan: Provide an EF Inventory Table, with the rows to be the "Facility Resources" itemized for all equipment/experimental resources, staff positions (e.g., laboratory technician), and other resources that will be available to users and the column to be "Source of Support" for each EF resource (indicate either "NHERI Award" or "Institutionally-Established User Fees/Recharge Rates").
-Do not include quantifiable financial information in this table. - Facility Data Summary Table, using the following format:
+One-page floor or site plan of the proposed facility, with dimensions, showing secured storage areas, work areas for equipment maintenance and calibration, perimeter security, and meeting and office space.
+If the facility is part of a larger laboratory space, clearly indicate the boundaries of the proposed facility on the plan.

+- Up to eight photos of the proposed facility, not to exceed two pages, showing the resources to be provided.
+Annotate the photos as needed to define the laboratory/site space and highlight safety and security equipment and features. - Facility network diagram, including Internet and Internet2 connectivity and capacity and data flow from source to NHERI data repository. - Facility Financial Resource Operating Plan: Provide an Inventory Table, with the rows to be the "Facility Resources" itemized for proposed equipment and instrumentation resources, staff positions (e.g., laboratory technician), and other resources that will be available to users and the column to be "Source of Support" for each resource (indicate either "NHERI Award" or "Institutionally-Established User Fees/Recharge Rates").
+Do not include quantifiable financial information in this table.